-My Body Safeguarding links Physical Education Physical health and the importance of moving our bodies Naming body parts Mental health and wellbeing Teamwork, developing positive relationships Mencap bikes in the park Learning basic road safety rules including the importance of staying with a safe adult; holding hands; stop, look and listen; finding a safe place to cross, wearing a helmet, being bright being seen.
+My Body Safeguarding links Physical Education Physical health and the importance of moving our bodies Naming body parts Mental health and wellbeing

+Teamwork, developing positive relationships Mencap bikes in the park Learning basic road safety rules including the importance of staying with a safe adult; holding hands; stop, look and listen; finding a safe place to cross, wearing a helmet, being bright being seen.
 Keeping safe in the community Swimming Safety in and near water Naming body parts Mental health and wellbeing Physical health and the importance of moving our bodies Personal hygiene

-My World Safeguarding links RE Finding out about different beliefs and religions in our community and around the world Learning about and celebrating festivals of different faiths.
-RE Units Special Stories Special Places, Special Times Special People, Special Symbols Respect, tolerance Belonging Preventing Radicalisation Rules and responsibilities Caring for others Awareness of other cultures Offsite visits Road safety Trusted adults/ stranger danger Mental health and wellbeing Cooking Healthy eating Health and hygiene when preparing food Allergies and intolerances Safety in the kitchen when using kitchen items
+My World Safeguarding links Finding out about different beliefs and religions in our community and around the world Learning about and celebrating festivals of different faiths.
+Offsite visits Respect, tolerance Belonging Preventing Radicalisation Rules and responsibilities Caring for others Awareness of other cultures Road safety Trusted adults/ stranger danger Mental health and wellbeing Cooking Healthy eating Health and hygiene when preparing food Allergies and intolerances Safety in the kitchen when using kitchen items